-The particular requirements of the Patents Act and Patent Regulations can make writing a patent specification a daunting task.
-Many of the requirements of Schedule 3 of the Patent Regulations are summarized below.
+Patent specifications should follow the formality requirements determined by the Commissioner of Patents.
+Many of the formality requirements are summarised below.
 Some matters related to terminology, signs, and scandalous matters have been omitted.

-If you follow these guidelines, your specification should meet Australian requirements as well the requirements for PCT applications and may other overseas Patent Offices.
-If you are in doubt about these requirements provided in this guide, you should consult the schedule directly.
+If you follow these guidelines, your specification should meet Australian requirements as well as the requirements for PCT applications and many other overseas Patent Offices.
+If you are in doubt about these requirements provided in this guide, you should consult the instrument directly.
 Alternatively, you should consider contacting an IP professional.

 Guidance for the preparation and filing of international applications under the PCT (including using the PCT-safe software) is available from the international application process.

 The following requirements for page layout, margins and fonts apply to the pages of the description, claims, abstract and drawings unless otherwise indicated.

 - The size of the sheets must be A4 (21cm x 29.7cm).

 - Landscape orientation must not be used unless there are drawings, tables, chemical or mathematical formulae that would not fit in a portrait orientation.